crm416/crm416.github.io/_posts/2013-9-19-compiling-to-js.md

 ---
 layout: post
-title:  "Compiling to JavaScript: A Case-by-Case Guide to the *Scripts"
+page_title: "Compiling to JavaScript: A Case-by-Case Guide to the *Scripts"
+title: "Compiling to JS: Comparing TypeScript, CoffeeScript, etc."
 date: 2013-09-19
 permalink: compiling-to-js/
 ---

-# Compiling to JS: Comparing TypeScript, CoffeeScript, etc.

 It seems like all the cool languages these days are compiling to JavaScript.
 (I joke, but replace 'cool' with 'relevant' and you might have a reasonable heuristic for evaluating the modernity of a programming language.)